att/rcloud/README.md

 On Mac OS X all packages should be available in binary form so no dependencies should be needed (other than Xcode Command Line tools).

+You will also need to install and run a [redis server](http://redis.io/)

 ### Checking out the code

 You will need to do